Clo et Coralie

 Coralie Roy is a Québec-based performance artist, researcher-creator and arts educator.
 She is the co-founder of the duo Clö&Coralie, recognized for immersive performative works combining theatre, photography, installation and audience participation.

-Holding a Bachelor’s degree in Arts Education and currently completing a Master’s degree in Arts at Université du Québec in Trois-Rivières (UQTR), she conducts a research that rethinks education as an embodied and experiential process.
+Holding a Bachelor’s degree in Arts Education and currently completing a Master’s degree in Arts at Université du Québec à Trois-Rivières (UQTR), she develops a research-creation practice grounded in performance as a pedagogical context.
+Rather than applying education to performance, she investigates how performance itself can operate as a site of learning an embodied situation in which knowledge emerges through presence, interaction, and shared experience.

-Through the concept of corporeal receptivity developed within Clö&Coralie, Coralie Roy explores the body as a site of power and awareness, using co-creation, gesture and presence as pedagogical and philosophical tools that privilege embodied, collaborative experience over fixed outcomes.
+Through the concept of corporeal receptivity developed within Clö&Coralie, Coralie Roy approaches the body as a space of awareness and relational agency.
+Co-creation, gesture, and attention become structuring principles that activate collective reflection, particularly with non-initiated audiences, privileging lived encounter over predetermined outcomes.